fastrgv/RufasSok/README.md

 ===================================================================
 ## License

-RufaSok itself is covered by the GNU GPL v3 as indicated in the sources:
+This app is covered by the GNU GPL v3 as indicated in the sources:

  Copyright (C) 2024  <fastrgv@gmail.com>